-Tom is a Senior Engineer in our National Security Business Unit (BU).
+Tom is one of our Senior Engineers.
 We caught up with him to discuss how he’s applying his expertise to solve complex customer problems, juggling his PhD and full-time job, and his role in helping Southampton become the tech hub of the South Coast.

 What do you do at Roke?

 I predominantly work on cyber-related projects as a Software Engineer, using my skills in web development, solution architecture and security engineering.
 I also work in applied research and horizon scanning, and regularly consult on cyber risk assessment and threat modelling activities for our customers.

 Before joining the team at Roke, I had spent several years working as a part-qualified Patent Attorney at a top-tier IP law firm.
 Whilst I enjoyed and found my time there hugely stimulating, I always felt as though I wanted to be a bit closer to where the real action was.

 I decided to return to engineering, and Roke quickly became my first preference employer.
 It has a strong reputation for offering a broad range of really interesting work, great professional development and training, and the opportunity for genuine work-life balance.
 All things which are very important to me.

 How have you applied past experience to your career at Roke?

 Many of the skills I use daily at Roke were developed over the years in various engineering and consulting roles, as well as during my time as an undergraduate.
 This helped me to develop skills in public speaking and interacting with customers, as well my technical expertise in cyber security.

 Since joining Roke, I have been able to use these skills on a variety of customer-funded projects, through understanding their challenges and developing innovative solutions.
 It was a privilege to offer thought leadership within my research field, too, such as addressing the Cyber UK conference in 2019.